aturon/aturon.github.io/_posts/2018-02-09-amazing-week.md

 - **Breakthrough #2**: @nikomatsakis had a eureka moment and figured out a path to make specialization sound, while still supporting its most important use cases (blog post forthcoming!).
-Again, this suddenly puts specialization on the map for Rust Epoch 2018.
+Again, this suddenly puts specialization on the map for Rust Epoch 2018. **Update**: the post is [here](http://smallcultfollowing.com/babysteps/blog/2018/02/09/maximally-minimal-specialization-always-applicable-impls/)!

 - **Breakthrough #3**: @seanmonstar came up with [a brilliant way to make "context arguments" more ergonomic], which lets us make a long-desired